Helping Autistic children with eating/feeding difficulties

 Waiora Tamariki

-Based out of the Pukemanu Centre at the University of Canterbury, the team have many years of experience in the assessment and treatment of childhood sleep problems, meaning our families benefit from the latest evidence-based approaches.
+Based out of the Child Well-being Institute at the University of Canterbury, the team have many years of clinical and research experience supporting caregivers to enhance the health, well-being and development of their Autistic children.

 0 +